Best Low Carb Pasta and Pasta Alternatives

 - Buckwheat noodles.
 They are higher in fiber and protein and lower in carbs than regular pasta.

-What are your favorite types of pasta?
+What are your favorite types of pasta (or pasta alternative)?

 I especially love problem-solving, whether it’s helping women defeat issues plaguing them for years, helping a busy executive find practical ways to get heart healthy, or providing tips to help you reverse diabetes.
 That’s why I’m on a constant quest to expand my knowledge by staying on top of the latest research.